Prague Championship: Format

 The Prague Football Championship is currently the top league in the region of Prague, with promotion and relegation between them.
 The top division is the Prague Football League, which consists of 16 teams.
 The second division also called 1.
 Class, which consists of 16 teams, and so on.

 At the end of each season, the champion is promoted one division above, while the 2 bottom teams are relegated to the division below.

-Notable Clubs

-Some of the most successful clubs in the history of the Prague Football Championship include Sparta Prague, Slavia Prague, DFC Prague, Viktoria Žižkov, Bohemians Prague and FC Zličín.